jezzsantos/ServiceStack.Webhooks.Azure/README.md

     }
 ```

+**WARNING: ** Before deploying your new webhook workerrole to the cloud you will need to make some configuration changes to work with data stores in the cloud, (rather than using local storage on your machine).

-## Customizing your Azure WorkerRole Relay
+## Configuring your Azure WorkerRole Relay

 Since you are deploying this component to Azure, the configuration for it will likely exist in your Azure configuration (`ServiceConfiguration.cscfg`) file as well: